Djokovic, Nadal lead title chase at all-change Wimbledon

 Both the ATP and WTA, who control the men’s and women’s tours, retaliated by stripping ranking points from the tournament.

+His refusal to be vaccinated against Covid-19 will rule him out of the US Open later this year.

-A bruising quarter-final loss to Nadal at the French Open which saw him deposed as champion in Paris will also likely provide extra motivation.
+“As of today I’m not allowed to enter the States under these circumstances.
+That is an extra motivation to do well here,” said Djokovic who gets play at Wimbledon underway on Monday against Kwon Soon-woo of South Korea.
+A bruising quarter-final loss to Nadal at the French Open which saw him deposed as champion in Paris will also provide extra motivation.

 Nadal won the last of his two Wimbledon titles in 2010 having captured his first with an epic triumph over Federer two years earlier.